DanielMaritim/add-remove-friend-app/README.md

 # add-remove-friend-app

-A simple React app which adds and remove friends
+A simple React app which adds and remove friends.

+It can also activate and deactivate friends